Flowchart: Parallel processing

-Software

-Diagramming
+Diagramming software

 Any drawing program can be used to create flowchart diagrams, but these will have no underlying data model to share data with databases or other programs such as project management systems or spreadsheet.
 Many software packages exist that can create flowcharts automatically, either directly from a programming language source code, or from a flowchart description language.

 There are several applications and visual programming languages that use flowcharts to represent and execute programs.
 Generally these are used as teaching tools for beginner students.